Dawidemm/iss-position-prediction/README.md

 #### Usage

 1. Ensure you have Python and the required dependencies installed.
+2. **Navigate to the `is-position-prediction` directory** in your terminal.
-2. Run the following command in your terminal to start the Flask application:
+3. Run the following command in your terminal to start the Flask application:

     ```bash
-    python app.py
+    python src/app.py
     ```

-3. The application will start, and the address where you can access it will be displayed in the terminal, typically in the format `http://127.0.0.1:5000`.
+4. The application will start, and the address where you can access it will be displayed in the terminal, typically in the format `http://127.0.0.1:5000`.

-4. Open your web browser and navigate to the displayed address to access the ISS prediction web interface.
+5. Open your web browser and navigate to the displayed address to access the ISS prediction web interface.